njmanning212/wordle-on-the-beach/README.md

 # **Ice Box:**
 - [ ] Add audio to letter inputs to guesses, submitted words, win/loss scenarios
-- [ ] Add animation to letters revelaed as included in secret word and in corrct position
+- [ ] Add animation to letters revealed as included in secret word and in correct position
 - [ ] Add toggle for hints to increase challenge when turned off
-- [ ] Add toggle for timer to icnrease challenge/speed
+- [ ] Add toggle for timer to increase challenge/speed
-- [ ] Adapt streak to score to incorproate how many guesses it took to find secret word
+- [ ] Adapt streak system to a score system to incorporate how many guesses it took to find secret word
-- [ ] Add togle for relaxing waves white noise background to immerse user in beach environment
+- [ ] Add toggle for relaxing waves white noise background to immerse user in beach environment